 If the Other Driver Sues You

 If you are determined to be at fault for your car accident, the other driver can bring a personal injury lawsuit against you.
-Although car accident cases are usually settled before this stage, if it happens, your insurance company will represent you in court and settlement negotiations.
+Although car accident cases usually settle before this stage, if it happens, your insurance company will represent you in court and settlement negotiations.

 You might wonder what happens on the insurance side if one driver does not have insurance.
-After an uninsured (or underinsured) motorist accident, your own insurance company should pay you—if you are already carrying Uninsured/Underinsured Motorist (UM/UIM) Coverage.
+After an uninsured or underinsured motorist accident, your own insurance company should pay you if you already carry Uninsured/Underinsured Motorist (UM/UIM) Coverage.
 Most drivers have this insurance unless they specifically opted out when buying their policy.

-A Car Accident Lawyer Can Help Handle Your Claim
+A Car Accident Lawyer Can Help You Handle Your Claim

 It’s important to remember that even your own insurance company is a for-profit business that cares about its bottom line.
-Insurers do not like to pay much for insurance claims—even from their own policyholders.
+As a result, insurers do not like to pay much for insurance claims, even from their policyholders.